oracle-livelabs/database/datapump-xtts-migration/08-final-preparations/final-preparations.md

 ## Task 2: Gather dictionary statistics

 While executing an export or import job, Data Pump is querying the data dictionary heavily.
-To avoid any performance issues caused by inaccurate statistics, Oracle recommend gather dictionary statistics close to the maintenance window.
+To avoid any performance issues caused by inaccurate statistics, Oracle recommends gathering dictionary statistics close to the maintenance window.

 1. Gather dictionary statistics.